-- Our unique mitigation sites, Cress Marsh and Novartis Ings, both protect the natural environment and mitigate climate change while offering a major incentive for new businesses to move here. - In January 2024, we launched the • council's Tree Strategy, setting out our approach for managing and protecting the existing tree population, increasing the number of trees and promoting their benefits.
+- Our unique mitigation sites, Cress Marsh and Novartis Ings, both protect the natural environment and mitigate climate change while offering a major incentive for new businesses to move here. - In January 2024, we launched the council's Tree Strategy, setting out our approach for managing and protecting the existing tree population, increasing the number of trees and promoting their benefits.

-- We have introduced flood mitigating rain gardens as an innovative way to see water from heavy downpours drain back into the sewers. - We have worked with Natural England and our partners to create the first of the King's series of national nature reserves in Lincolnshire, unlocking more opportunity for local Lincolnshire coast - GOV.UK (www.gov.uk) - We created an interactive and immersive story map 'Life on the Saltmarsh' outlining the vital role the saltmarsh plays.
+- We have introduced flood mitigating rain gardens as an innovative way to see water from heavy downpours drain back into the sewers. - · We have worked with Natural England and our partners to create the first of the King's series of national nature reserves in Lincolnshire, unlocking more opportunity for local people to access and experience the coastline.
+First King's Series National Nature Reserve on Lincolnshire coast - GOV.UK (www.gov.uk) - We created an interactive and immersive story map 'Life on the Saltmarsh' outlining the vital role the saltmarsh plays.